RobertCzq/Library.Api/README.md

 # Library.Api
-This is an implementation of the Library api for the web api exercise.
+This is an implementation of the Library api for the web api.
 It contains 2 projects:
  - Library.Api contains the main api which is split into 3 controllers.
  - Library.Api.UnitTests contains the unit tests, mostly for the services.